digitalservicebund/grundsteuer/README.md

 To construct our forms we use four different structures:

-- State machine: The state machine defines the order in which the form is build from steps depending on the user data.
+- State machine: The state machine defines the order of form steps depending on the user data.
-  This can be found in `app/domain/states.ts`.
+  This can be found in `app/domain/states/states.server.ts`.
+The conditions are located in `app/domain/states/guards.ts`.
 - Step definitions: The fields that are used in a step and further information such as validations is defined through the step definition.
 These can be found in `app/domain/steps/index.ts`.
-- Step-specific components: If a step needs to look different from the DefaultStep, it needs to have a specific StepComponent or StepHeadlineComponent (only title and description).
+- Step-specific components: If a step needs to look different from the `DefaultStep`, it needs to have a specific StepComponent or StepHeadlineComponent (only title and description).
 These can be found in `app/components/steps/index.ts` or `app/components/headlines/index.ts`.
 - Step-specific texts: Texts for each step (like headlines, descriptions, text in help components) need to be set